lwz322/WinMTRCmd/README.md

 Project Page: http://sourceforge.net/p/winmtrcmd

 ### License
-Like WinMTR and MTR, WinMTRCmd is offered as Open Source Software under GPL v2 (see LICENSE.TXT).
+Like WinMTR and MTR, WinMTRCmd is offered as Open Source Software under GPL v2 (see LICENSE.md).